crucioxd/grants-matching-tool/README.md

 # Grants Matching Tool

-This project is a web-based platform for matching grants to organizations, individuals, and institutions.
-It allows users to register, submit applications, and manage their profiles.
-Built with React (Frontend) and Express (Backend), the project leverages MongoDB for data storage.
+This project is a web-based platform designed to streamline the process of matching grants to organizations, individuals, and institutions.
+It offers features for users to register, complete profiles, and discover suitable grants based on specific criteria.
+The tool is built using the MERN stack: **React** (Frontend), **Express** (Backend), and **MongoDB** (Database).

+---

 ## Features

+- **User Registration**: Secure user registration with validation.
-- **User Registration**: Users can register with their name, email, and password.
+- **Profile Completion**: Users can complete their profiles with details like business name, sector, and funding requirements.
+- **Grants Matching Dashboard**: Displays personalized grant recommendations based on the user's profile.
+- **Search and Filters**: Grants can be searched and filtered by location, sector, and funding amount.
-- **Admin Dashboard**: Admin can view and manage user registrations and applications.
+- **Admin Dashboard**: Admins can view and manage user profiles and grant data (future implementation).
-- **Grants Matching**: The platform matches users with suitable grants based on specific criteria.
+- **Authentication**: Secure user login and authentication using JSON Web Tokens (JWT).

+---

 ## Tech Stack

 - **Frontend**: React, Vite
 - **Backend**: Express, Node.js
 - **Database**: MongoDB
 - **Authentication**: JWT for user authentication
+- **Styling**: CSS, Google Fonts
+- **Testing Tools**: Postman (optional)

+---

 ## Setup Instructions